Useful Notes: Grammar In Foreign Languages

 - Conversely, linguistic evidence suggests that many languages started out with "one-two-many" cardinals before gaining more terms for numbers above two; one of the telling pieces of such evidence is that the first two ordinal numbers in most languages ("first" and "second", in English) are not related to their corresponding cardinals ("one" and "two"), whereas ordinals for three and above ("third", "fourth", etc.) are clearly constructed from their cardinals.
 An alien language might well go further into the ordinals before one encounters the first ordinal derived from a cardinal, suggesting a larger range of early numeracy than humanity generally demonstrated.

 - You may think a race with an inherent grasp of mathematical concepts might never derive ordinals from cardinals, but you can't just bust out a new word whenever you need a high enough number; at some point you're gonna have to start building your numbers on earlier numbers (say, twenty-one; that way you can also round 3104393 to three million).
 That said, an alien language might follow a completely different repeating pattern in ordinals and cardinals.

-- Mark verbs for categories that English doesn't, such as voice, aspect, mood, and so on.
+- Mark verbs for categories that English either doesn't have or marks periphrastically, such as voice, aspect, mood, and so on.
 Or don't mark verbs for categories that English does; Mandarin Chinese has no tense, and conveys temporal information through aspect, instead.